Our Top Picks Here a few of our favourites on Gran Canaria, we can highly recommend

 Piccola Italia Ristorante & Pizzeria

-Welcome to Gran Canaria We are glad you found your way here.
+A few facts about Gran Canaria We are glad you found your way here.
 Let us tell you a little about the island.

 About Gran Canaria Regional